fission/docs.fission.io/docs/content/en/docs/spec/_index.md

 tracked with checksums; the Fission CLI only uploads archives when their checksum has changed.

+# Improve Portability of Spec (1.7.0+)

+Sometimes you may want to release spec files only without the function source code or the compiled binary.
+To improve the portability, you can specify a URL that points to the target archive by following the step described in [here]({{% relref "../usage/url-as-archive-source.md" %}}).

 # More Examples

 For more specs example, visit https://github.com/fission/fission/tree/master/examples/spec-example